 The Bank adopted an Employee Stock Ownership Plan effective as of January 1, 1981, and the Company adopted said plan effective as of November 1, 1983.
 The Plan has subsequently been amended to comply with all law changes.
 This plan covers all employees who have attained the age of twenty-one and have at least one year of continuous service.
 The non-officer directors of the Company do not participate in the Plan.
 The amount set aside is used to purchase shares of the Company stock and other stock which is held in trust for the employees until retirement, death, or break in service.
-The Bank did not make a contribution in 2000 for this Plan.
-The Plan presently owns 344,343 shares of the Common Stock of the Company or 5.69% of the total outstanding shares.
+The Bank made a contribution of \$150,000 in 2001 for this Plan.
+The Plan presently owns 325,491 shares of the Common Stock of the Company or 5.76% of the total outstanding shares.
 These shares are voted by the employees participating in the Plan.
 Eligible employees participate in the Plan based on their salary compared to total eligible salaries for the year.
 Benefits are distributed in the form of shares held for the employee's account.

-At the beginning of 2000, the Plan held 354,221 shares of Common Stock of the Company.
-Between January 1, 2000, and December 31, 2000, 15,236 additional shares were purchased less 25,114 shares distributed to retired and terminated participants, bringing the total at the end of 2000 to 344,343 shares.
+At the beginning of 2001, the Plan held 344,343 shares of Common Stock of the Company.
+Between January 1, 2001, and December 31, 2001, 6,129 additional shares were purchased less 24,981 shares distributed to retired and terminated participants, bringing the total at the end of 2001 to 325,491 shares.
 All Company stock purchased for the Plan was either purchased on the open market or from terminated ESOP participants.
-John W. Smith was not eligible to participate in the Plan.
-However, E. Robinson McGraw did participate in the Employee Stock Ownership Plan, and like other participants in the Plan, he did not receive a contribution for 2000.
+E. Robinson McGraw participated in the Employee Stock Ownership Plan, and his share of the contribution for 2001 was approximately \$1,605.